Start the Preliminary

 Cash is King

 Of course, using your own cash to buy the franchise will create a debt-free business from the get-go.
-That could be a great start, but if you are looking at being a multi-unit operator, you’ll need cash on hand for growth, so it may not be the best strategy.
+That could be a great start, but if you are looking at being a multi-unit operator, you’ll need cash on hand for growth, so it may not be the best method of funding your business.
+Before deciding to use cash as a funding source for your franchise, consider the fixed costs associated with a single location.
+These fixed costs include:

 Conventional loans are common franchise funding sources, but they are usually limited to existing business owners seeking unit expansion, or new owners with very specific direct experience.
 In addition, lenders are looking for collateral in real estate that can be attached to mitigate their risk.
 Terms generally run 5-10 years.

-For those whose homes have retained their value and who own or have a significant percentage of equity in their home, this time-tested source of funding for franchise businesses is still a good alternative.
+For those whose homes have retained their value and who own or have a significant percentage of equity in their home, a home equity loan is still a good alternative option for funding your business.
 You may have to go through more paperwork than you would have a few years ago, but you still can use your home as one of your franchise funding sources if you’re willing to take the risk.

-If you have a 401(k) or another retirement fund, you can create a C corporation that can be used to buy stock in your new franchise business, thus funding it.
+If you have a 401(k) or another retirement fund, you can create a C corporation that can be used to buy stock in your new franchise, thus funding your business.
 Be aware that the IRS rules on this are under scrutiny, but companies specializing in this area have been around for years and have helped many franchisees get started.

 Small Business Administration loans are one of the most common franchise funding sources.
 These loans are designed to mitigate lender risk by offering a guarantee on the principal of the loan from the federal government.
-SBA loans are very cumbersome to apply for and require personal guarantees and mortgages to be placed on your properties, so make sure you get professional help when applying for an SBA loan.
+SBA loans are very cumbersome to apply for and require personal guarantees and mortgages to be placed on your properties, so, if you’re hoping to use SBA loans as a source of funding for your business, make sure you get professional help when applying for one.

-Need to know more about funding for franchise businesses?
+Need to learn more about how to get funding for a 1Heart franchise?
 Get in touch with us now and start your journey with 1Heart Franchise today!